Know Your Asset Vulnerability Risk

 Generally, severity scoring systems like CVSS only consider a limited number of factors — they don’t take the unique attributes of an organization’s security environment into account.
 They understand neither the importance of each vulnerable asset nor its exposure within the infrastructure, meaning that a lot of critical data is left overlooked.
 This isn’t good enough.

-This long-held approach means that vulnerable exposed assets may be exploited long before they’re patched, particularly if they are listed as having ‘medium’ or lower levels of severity.
-Organizations are wading through an ocean of vulnerabilities every day — the latest Vulnerability and Threat Trends report shows that 16,412 new vulnerabilities were reported in 2018 alone, and security teams can have backlogs in the thousands or even millions of vulnerability occurrences.
+This long-held approach means that vulnerable exposed assets may be exploited long before they’re patched, particularly if they are listed as having “medium” or lower levels of severity.
+Organizations are wading through an ocean of vulnerabilities every day — the latest Vulnerability and Threat Trends report shows that more than 20,000 vulnerabilities will likely be reported in 2020 (a new record), and security teams can have backlogs in the thousands or even millions of vulnerability occurrences.
 To focus action in the right place, they need to have context-rich insight that helps them to effectively prioritize remediation based on asset vulnerability risk.

 Know Your Asset Vulnerability Risk

-With Skybox 10, you stop working within vague and ineffective parameters.
-The solution encourages users to focus, instead, on the typically less than one percent of vulnerabilities which are exposed or exploitable within an organization.
+With Skybox, you stop working within vague and ineffective parameters.
+The solution encourages users to focus, instead, on the typically less than one percent of vulnerabilities which are exposed and exploitable within an organization.
 It not only increases efficiency by automating asset vulnerability analysis, but also improves the impact security teams have on risk reduction.